-Take a look at your suggestive selling, or as I call them, your add-ons where you really make your profit.
-Selling a second item or as some call it upselling, when you’ve already realized all the marketing costs on the first is the easiest way to to juice your profits.
+Look at your suggestive selling components, or as I break it down - your add-ons - where you make your profit.
+Selling a second item, or as some call it, upselling, when you've already realized all the marketing costs on the first, is the easiest way to juice your profits.

 Here’s the secret...

 The joy for the customer can be doubled with the right add-on.

 Let’s say a customer is purchasing a new RV with a pop-out section.
 A good salesperson will know to suggest an additional cover so that when parked under a pine tree, all the pine needles and dirt that have fallen on top of the pop-out won’t fall right into the new RV.

 If the salesperson presents it with a heartfelt connection and paints a picture of how that cover makes RVing better, the customer will appreciate the add-on purchase each and every time he closes the pop-out.

 The same idea holds true in a pool business.
 Each time you install a pool, you should suggestively sell a cleaning service so the customer can always enjoy a clean pool.
 You should also suggestively sell a volleyball net and ball so more people can enjoy the pool for more hours in various ways.

 If you are a nursery center and your customer is picking up several flats of flowering plants, you have to show the right planting mix so the plants burst into bloom.

 For a florist, it might be suggesting a bottle of wine to go with the forgive me bouquet.

 If you are a camera store, your thoughtful accessories allow the customer to take better pictures.